Blimster/ts_interop/README.md

 - Add docs at many types
 - Scrap properties and methods from types from pub.dev and api.dart.dev
 - Export sanitized TsNode tree to JSON
+- Only return 1 DartNode per TsNode in Transpiler